-Hydrogen is the maritime fuel of the future.
+Hydrogen will be the maritime fuel of the future, under pressure, as a liquid or bound to nitrogen as ammonia.
 But the energy density is lower than in fossil fuels.
-For merchant ships it will be demanding to bring enough hydrogen for long transits.
-Filling stations in the open sea along shipping routes may be a solution.
+For intercontinental shipping, it will be demanding to bring enough fuel for long crossings.
+Bunker stations in the open sea along routes can be a solution.

 The map shows a snapshot of the positions of the world's fleet of ships.
 Green are cargo ships, red are tankers.
-As of today the shipping industry stand for 2.2 % of global emissions of greenhouse gases (2012, IMO).
-In addition they release large amounts of harmful sulfur and nitrogen oxides.
-All of these emissions are caused by the burning of oil for propulsion, typically dirty bunker oil.
+As of today, the shipping industry stand for 2.2 % of global emissions of greenhouse gases (2012, IMO).
+In addition, they release large amounts of harmful sulphur and nitrogen oxides.
+All these emissions are caused by the burning of oil for propulsion, typically dirty bunker oil.

 International regulations will come.
-We believe that the market for hydrogen as a shipping fuel will accelerate after 2040.
-There will have to be an infrastructure in ports around the world.
-This could be a bottleneck.
-Offshore filling stations could therfore be a favourable option.
-And it may compete favourably with facilities in ports also from economic and safety reasons.
+We believe that the market for hydrogen as a fuel for ships will accelerate by 2030.
+There must be an infrastructure in ports around the world.
+This can be a bottleneck.
+Offshore bunkering stations can therefore be an advantageous alternative, both for financial and security reasons.